I Want To...

 Dr. Neu's research interests include clinical outcomes in pediatric dialysis and kidney transplantation, immunizations in children with chronic kidney disease, and barriers to identification of high blood pressure in primary care pediatric settings.

-Dr. Neu previously served on the American Board of Pediatrics’ Nephrology Subboard, the executive committee of the American Academy of Pediatrics’ Section on Pediatric Nephrology, and as chair of the American Society of Transplantation’s Pediatric Community of Practice Executive Committee.
+Dr. Neu serves as co-Medical Editor for the American Board of Pediatrics’ Nephrology Subboard.
+She previously served on the Council for the American Society of Pediatric Nephrology, the executive committee of the American Academy of Pediatrics’ Section on Pediatric Nephrology, and as chair of the American Society of Transplantation’s Pediatric Community of Practice Executive Committee.

-She is a fellow of the American Academy of Pediatrics and a member of several professional organizations, including the International Society of Nephrology and the American Society of Nephrology.
+Dr. Neu is a member of several professional organizations, including the American Pediatric Society, the International Society of Nephrology and the American Society of Nephrology.

 - Professor of Pediatrics